soup-bowl/chromeboard/README.md

 Unfortunately this can be a limitation issued by the website.
 This extension uses iframes to show the corresponding website content in the tab page.
 However, websites have a right to issue a header request blocking such iframe embeds.
 As such, the extension will simply display a blank page.

 To determine if this is the cause, try refreshing the tab page with inspector console open.
 If you get "Refused to display <website> in a frame because it set 'X-Frame-Options' to 'SAMEORIGIN'", then this page will unfortunately not allow embedding.

+## Icons seem to have disappeared.
+This is a known issue with the extension itself ([#15](https://github.com/soup-bowl/Chromeboard/issues/15)).Until this issue has been resolved, simply refreshing the page (F5) is enough to bring them back.
+This only seems to happen on leaving settings or first opening, so a refresh tends to aleviate the problem.

 ## How can I use this headless (kiosk) on a single-purpose device?
 Once the extension is installed, clicking on the icon takes you to the tab rotation page.
 Drag the app page icon (to the right of 'chrome-extension', a circle with an i in it) to the home button to set it as your homepage, or alternatively copy the address and set it as your homepage in options.
 Now when you re-open Chrome, it should immediately go to the tab rotation page.